hafix-ar/GradGuide/Readme.md

 - Foster a community where students can receive personalized career advice from alumni.
 - Streamline job referral and mentorship processes.
-- Use machine learning to automate and personalize resume evaluation.
 - Enable structured interaction via posts, comments, and secure messaging.
 - Provide curated career development resources and industry insights.